Bahadur Shah I: Death

 According to historian William Irvine, the emperor was in Lahore in January 1712 when his "health failed".
-On 24 February he made his final public appearance, and died during the night of 27–28 February; according to Mughal noble Kamwar Khan, he died of "enlargement of the spleen".
+On 24 February he made his final public appearance, and died during the night of 27–28 February; according to Mughal noble Kamwar Khan, of "enlargement of the spleen".
 On 11 April, his body was sent to Delhi under the supervision of his widow Mihr-Parwar and Chin Qilich Khan.
 He was buried on 15 May in the courtyard of the Moti Masjid (Pearl Mosque) in Mehrauli, which he built near the dargah of Qutbuddin Bakhtiar Kaki.

 He was succeeded by his son Jahandar Shah who ruled until 1713.

 Coins

-He issued gold, silver and copper coins, although his predecessors' coins were also used to pay government officials and in commerce.
+Emperor Bahadur Shah issued gold, silver and copper coins, although his predecessors' coins were also used to pay government officials and in commerce.
 Copper coins from Aurangzeb's reign were re-minted with his name.
 Unlike the other Mughal emperors, his coins did not use his name in a couplet; poet Danishmand Khan composed two lines for the coins, but they were not approved.

 Personal life

 Name, title and lineage

 His full name, including his titles, was "Abul-nasr Sayyid Qutb-ud-din Muhammad Shah Alam Bahadur Shah Badshah".
 After his death, contemporary historians began calling him "Khuld-Manzil" (Departed to Paradise).
 He was the only Mughal emperor to have the title Sayyid, used by descendants of the Islamic prophet Muhammad.
-According to William Irvine, his maternal grandfather was Sayyid Shah Mir (whose daughter, Nawab Bai Ji, married Aurangzeb).
+According to William Irvine, his maternal grandfather was Raja Tajuddin Khan Jarral (whose daughter, Nawab Bai, married Aurangzeb).